 Note: Please scan that article for details about the Tuple implementation, and its conceptual place in software projects.

+Summary.
 The Tuple type is a clearly useful one in the VB.NET language.
 It provides a mechanism to create a class with several items in it without a separate type definition.
 We cannot modify a Tuple already created.

 Finally: The Tuple makes it easier to pass or return multiple values from a function.
 It fills a useful niche.